 Travellers look fot both ancient magic and modern architecture in the Basque Country.
 Tales of witches mix up with state of the art museums.
 Traditional food is just a door to enter the most exciting nightlife.
 Tiny villages full of legends and fairies are just a walk away from modern cities.
-If you are looking for the biggest contrasts in the samllest space, the Bsque Country is your destination.
+If you are looking for the biggest contrasts in the smallest space, the Basque Country is your destination.

 San Juan de Gaztelugatxe